useblocks/sphinx-needs/docs/index.rst

         Sphinx-Needs.com
         ^^^^^^^^^^^^^^^^
-        Webpage to present most important Sphinx-Needs functions and related extensions.
+        The website presents the essential Sphinx-Needs functions and related extensions.

         Also, it is a good entry point to understand the benefits and get an idea about the complete ecosystem of Sphinx-Needs.
         +++